Skip to content

 config = LexigramConfig.from_yaml()

-config.app_name # "my-app"
+config.app_name # "order-service"

 config.debug # False

-db_config = config.get_section("database", DatabaseConfig)
+db_config = config.get_section("db", DatabaseConfig)

-# Dotted path traversal
+# Dotted paths

-rag_config = config.get_section("ai.rag", RagConfig)
+rag_config = config.get_section("ai_rag", RAGConfig)

 config.has_section("web") # True